Social Icons

 Directed by David Kerr

-For me having to sit through another Rowan Atkinson movie is a delight.
-His high class (Mr. Bean’s) packaged stupidity is not something I get to see in the movies regularly.
-I have over the years lost the taste for action spy movies, but spy comedies are always a delight.
+For me, sitting through another Rowan Atkinson movie is always a delight.
+His high-class (Mr. Bean-style) packaged stupidity isn’t something I get to see in movies regularly.
+Over the years, I’ve lost my taste for action spy movies, but spy comedies are always a treat.

-That said, this movie was not as good as Johnny English (2003) or Johnny English Reborn (2011), but it had for me the barrel of laughs I needed.
+That said, this movie wasn’t as good as Johnny English (2003) or Johnny English Reborn (2011), but it still had the barrel of laughs I needed.

-Emma Thompson will forever be an amazing actress to behold on the screen, she plays the prime minister in this movie.
-Her character was just as silly as English was, but not in the stupid way English is.
-English is was ahead of himself as always and thanks to some well timed errors he ended up saving the day.
+Emma Thompson will forever be an amazing actress to behold on screen.
+In this movie, she plays the prime minister.
+Her character is just as silly as English, but not in the same stupid way.
+English, as always, is ahead of himself, and thanks to some well-timed errors, he ends up saving the day.

-Back to make sure that English does what is expected of him is the character Bough (Ben Miller).
-As usual the world is in trouble, when I say the world I mean the UK and there is nobody to save the day left.
-As we can recall English is an accidental spy and a complete fool.
-He is always the last person for the British Secret Service to call and he never misses that call.
+Back to make sure English does what’s expected of him is the character Bough (Ben Miller).
+As usual, the world is in trouble—when I say the world, I mean the UK—and there’s nobody left to save the day.
+As we all know, English is an accidental spy and a complete fool.
+He’s always the last person the British Secret Service calls, and he never misses that call.

-This time the British Secret Service has a problem related to this present age, Cyber attacks.
-They have been hacked and all the names of their agents have been leaked.
-Now the attacker(s) continued to cause trouble and now they have no choice but to recall all the old agents back.
+This time, the British Secret Service has a problem related to the present age: cyberattacks.
+They’ve been hacked, and all the names of their agents have been leaked.
+The attackers continue to cause trouble, and now they have no choice but to recall all the old agents.

-In a room with the old agents, English took them all out by mistake and he was the only one standing.
-When on the case he called for his old colleague Bough, and together they began investigating, looking for the villain behind the Cyber threat.
+In a room with the old agents, English accidentally takes them all out, leaving him as the only one standing.
+When he’s on the case, he calls for his old colleague Bough, and together they begin investigating, looking for the villain behind the cyber threat.

-This trail led a path where English stupidity and skills were handy even though they were a distraction to the intent of his cause.
+This trail leads them down a path where English’s stupidity and skills come in handy, even though they’re often a distraction from his actual mission.

-Apprehending who he has now pinpointed to be the man behind the crime is also an herculean task because he is popular and a favorite to someone higher up than English.
+Apprehending the man he’s pinpointed as the mastermind behind the crime is a Herculean task because the suspect is popular and a favorite of someone higher up than English.

-My criticism to this movie is that they did not even make any attempt to make the plot good enough for a second viewing.
-The movie is fun to see, but I can guarantee you that you will not be rushing for seconds.
-The plot is weak, the character who plays the villain is very annoying and the movie as a whole is below average.
+My criticism of this movie is that they didn’t even attempt to make the plot good enough for a second viewing.
+The movie is fun to watch, but I can guarantee you won’t be rushing for seconds.
+The plot is weak, the villain is very annoying, and the movie as a whole is below average.

-But like I said, it had the amount of laughs that I needed for my day.
+But like I said, it had the amount of laughs I needed for my day.

 Wanted (2008)